 User Guide for Android

 With What's My Note?, you use a smartphone or tablet, instead of a piano, to learn your notes.
-Photograph a page of the score, or import the score from a PDF file.
+Photograph a page of the score, or import the score from a PDF or image file.
 Then touch individual notes in the photo to hear them played.

 You control which notes are played, and how fast, as if notes were played on a piano.
 Phrases are played by sliding a finger from the start of the phrase to the end.
 Intervals can be repeated by sliding back and forth between two adjacent notes.